reiddraper/reiddraper.com/_posts/2013-11-02-writing-simple-check.md

 Haskell QuickCheck, random element generation and shrinking are treated separately.
 That is to say, if you want your type to shrink, you have to implement that separately from generating random values of your type.
-Let's take a look at the arbitrary typeclass.
+Let's take a look at the arbitrary type class.

 {% highlight haskell %}
 class Arbitrary a where